QuickStart Mobile Automation

 • Create and/or edit an Automation Model

-• Navigate the Test Modeller UI
+• Navigate the Quality Modeller UI

 • Name and Configure a Project